arpitbbhayani/articles/blogs/consistent-hashing.md

         raise Exception("node does not exist")

     # now that all sanity checks are done we popping the
-    # keys and nodes at the index and thus removing presence of the node.
+    # keys and nodes at the index and thus removing the presence of the node.
     self._keys.pop(index)
     self.nodes.pop(index)